danielyugoodboy/Robotics_multirotors_homework7/README.md

 #### Questions:
 1. Please draw the following plot using Eigen::Quaterniond(w x y z) and tf::Quaternion(x y z w) in rviz.
 2. Be aware of the directions of arrows.
 Pointing from  A to B implies the transformation from A to B.
-3. In the first figure, vector AB is rotated by 90 degree about the z axis and vector BC is rotated by 60 degree about the z axis, and generate the output vector AC.
+3. In the first figure, transformation AB is rotated by 90 degree about the z axis and transformation BC is rotated by 60 degree about the z axis, and generate the output transformation AC.
-4. In the second figure, vectors BA and CA are the inputs to generate output vector BC.
+4. In the second figure, transformation BA and CA are the inputs to generate output transformation BC.

 <img src="https://github.com/Robotics-Aerial-Robots/Homework/blob/master/photo/week_3_1.png" width="40%" height="20%">
 <img src="https://github.com/Robotics-Aerial-Robots/Homework/blob/master/photo/week_3_2.png" width="40%" height="40%">